 Rental property would produce capital gains and sometimes it can be a nice chunk of change if you’ve owned the property for a while and/or the real estate market has appreciated quickly.
 Many locations across the country see spikes in real estate as I’m sure many of you are aware of.

 If you sell your personal residence and make more than $250,000 as a single filer or $500,000 as a married filing jointly filer, then you will tax on anything above those amounts.
-The IRS allows a break for up to those amounts.
-Anything above them and you have taxable gains.
+Anything above those amounts and you have taxable gains.
 Gains = tax owed.
 Unfortunately, this can be a surprise to some sellers.
 Again, if your personal residence has a high value, then you might owe additional tax.

 Factor 4: You received unemployment payments